anshcena/blog/nuxt-capacitor/nuxt-cap integration.md

 # Generating resources

-* Create resources folder in root directory.
+* Create *resources* folder in root directory.
-* Add icon.png with size - 1024x1024 px Add splash.png with size - 2732x3732 px
+* Add *icon.png* with size - 1024x1024 px Add *splash.png* with size - 2732x3732 px
 * So we have placed icon and splash in resources folder, now we need these in all sizes compatible with our android and ios platforms.
-* lets add script to generate it and then sync it to platform.
+* Lets add script to generate it and then *sync* it to platform.
-* Add the following command to scripts in package.json file of nuxt app
+* Add the following command to scripts in **package.json** file of nuxt app

 > "resources": "cordova-res-generator -p android,ios && node resources/sync.js android"

-As we see, we have used cordova-res-generator so lets install this generator by
+As we see, we have used **[cordova-res-generator](https://www.npmjs.com/package/cordova-res-generator#installation)** so lets install this generator by

 > yarn add --dev cordova-res-generator

 We have successfully add res-generator now we are ready to go but we still have **node resources/sync.js android**

 This will sync the resources to android platform using sync.js, so lets add sync.js in resources where we have added our icon and splash